 Not All Parking Lot Cleaning Companies are the Same

-Our focus is different.
-We want to provide the best service possible.
-This is why we have committed to purchasing a whole new fleet of sweeper trucks.
+Our focus is different at C & D. We want to provide the best service possible.
+This is why we maintain an all-new fleet of sweeper trucks.
 Each truck has a two-person crew and each crew member has a high-volume backpack blower.
 Because most sweeping complaints come from leaves, dirt and debris piling up in corners, entrances and other areas not accessible by the truck, we stress the importance to our crew of getting out and blowing this debris to an area reachable by the truck.

-That extra $12 per month paid for a brand new and more effective truck, an extra person, and extra blower every time the property is serviced.
+That extra $12 per month we were charging paid for a brand new and more effective truck, an extra person, and extra blower every time the property is serviced.
 It paid for a much cleaner property.

-Don’t Just Take the Lowest Bid For Parking Lot Cleaning
+Don’t Just Take the Lowest Parking lot Cleaning Price

-You usually get what you pay for.
-Be sure you know what kind of service you are getting before simply taking the lowest parking lot cleaning bid.
+You usually get what you pay for and parking lot cleaning prices are no different.
+All companies have to cover their overhead, pay for and maintain their equipment and pay their employees.
+Taking the lowest sweeping bid can sometimes be a mistake.
+Be sure you know what kind of service you are getting before accepting a bid.
 Low-ball bids often come from companies who:

 - underestimated the scope of work;